oasis-tcs/openc2-jadn-im/imjadn-v2.0.md

 <img src="images/parse-serialize.png" alt="Figure 2-1 -- Parsing and Serializing with an IM" width="750" />

-The internal representation, illustrated in Figure 2-1 as a graph, is guided by rules associated with applying the IM:
+The internal representation, illustrated in Figure 2-1 as a graph, is the focal point for the validation of information against the model and is guided by rules associated with applying the IM:

  - the internal representation conforms to the IM